Prediction-live/documentation/Database/Schemas.md

 | status     | enum        | active, suspended, banned, pending_kyc, deleted |

 ## privy_accounts
-Isolates external auth identifiers and states from app user
+Isolates external auth identifiers and states from app user.
+Each row represents an mean of authentication of an user.
+For example, if a user authenticates via Google and Twitch, I will have two rows, linked to the same `users` row

 | Field         | Type         | Description                      |
 | ------------- | ------------ | -------------------------------- |
 | id            | uuid PK      |                                  |